 You will receive feedback from a trained VAPA assessor.

-Participants receive detailed reports that indicate their strengths and areas for development against the Professional Practice Areas and their Emotionally Intelligent (EI) leadership competencies.
+You will receive a detailed report that indicates your strengths and areas for development against the Professional Practice Areas and your Emotionally Intelligent (EI) leadership competencies.

-At the conclusion of the assessment, participants and assessors meet twice to debrief, using the reports as the basis of a professional discussion focusing on both strengths and areas that may be targeted to maximise growth.
+At the conclusion of the assessment, you and an assessor will meet twice to debrief, using the reports as the basis of a professional discussion focusing on both strengths and areas that may be targeted to maximise growth.

-- The first debrief explores participant outcomes in relation to the 5 Professional Practice Areas.
+The first debrief explores your outcomes in relation to the 5 Professional Practice Areas.

-- The second debrief explores participant outcomes in relation to the 6 EI leadership competencies.
+The second debrief explores your outcomes in relation to the 6 EI leadership competencies.